Documents

 • Optional – a declaration of parents/legal guardians in respect of minors undertaking studies at the University of Opole (to be signed if a candidate is underage while applying for studies);

-In case of application to first (BA) or long-cycle (MA) studies – the original of secondary school (maturity) certificate or another document (with a full list of final grades), entitling to undertake university-level study in country in which the certificate / document was issued.
+In the case of admission to first-cycle (bachelor’s) studies or uniform master’s studies – the original secondary school certificate and/or other document (with a supplement containing a full list of final grades/exam results) entitling the holder to undertake university-level studies in the country where the certificate/document was issued.

 In case of application to second-cycle (MA) studies – the higher education diploma (MA, BA, engineer diploma or equivalent) with a full list of grades obtained during the course of study, entitling to continue university-level study in country in which the diploma was issued.